QuantEcon/lecture-python-intro/lectures/cons_smooth.md

  * $a_{T+1} \geq 0$  be a terminal condition on final assets

-A sequence of budget constraints constrains the triple of sequences $\vec y, \vec c, \vec a$
+A sequence of budget constraints constrains the triple of sequences $y, c, a$

 $$
 a_{t+1} = R (a_t+ y_t - c_t), \quad t =0, 1, \ldots T